 To highlight these shared values, the Holland on the Hill program was launched in 2014.
-Holland on the Hill is a joint effort program of the US Congressional Caucus on the Netherlands, the Royal Netherlands Embassy, corporate partners, and the Netherland-America Foundation.
+Holland on the Hill is a joint effort program of the US Congressional Caucus on the Kingdom of the Netherlands, the Royal Netherlands Embassy, corporate partners, and the Netherland-America Foundation.

 By organizing a yearly program of special events including lunches on specific themes, lectures by captains of industry and festive receptions, Holland on the Hill focuses on outreach on topics that are relevant for Americans and the Dutch.
 The Heineken Award Ceremony, the Anne Frank Award Ceremony and the End of Year reception are examples of events that are organized on a yearly basis.

 The Heineken Award and Lecture Ceremony